This working group aims to create a global network to accelerate and strategically influence capacity development to scale up sustainable sanitation

 This working group aims to create a global network to strategically accelerate and influence the capacity development process in the sanitation sector.

 The working group sees itself as a focal point and networking opportunity for anyone or any organisation which seeks to become active in capacity development for sustainable sanitation.
-Key considerations of the group are to foster knowledge management and knowledge sharing, to use open-source approaches for sharing of course materials, and to optimise the use of the opportunities offered nowadays by the internet for capacity development.
+As a SuSanA member, you are welcome to participate in the WG1 activities.

 show less …